 Is Fade Out (published in 2012) actually your first novel, Dani Noir, in paperback and under a new name?

 Yes!
-My tween novel Dani Noir (originally published by Simon & Schuster/Aladdin in 2009) was lucky enough to get a second chance at life on the YA shelves in the summer of 2012.
+My middle-grade novel Dani Noir (originally published by Simon & Schuster/Aladdin in 2009) was lucky enough to get a second chance at life on the YA shelves in the summer of 2012.
 Simon Pulse—a YA imprint at Simon & Schuster—published the book in paperback under the new title Fade Out.
 It is a clean YA story appropriate for readers grades 7 and up.
-And there have been updates made to the story, too… so it’s a little different from Dani Noir.
+And there have been small updates made to the story, too… so it’s a little different from Dani Noir.

 In order to distinguish the YA paperback release from the hardcover tween release, my publisher wanted to give it a new title and cover.
 If you are attached to the original title and cover, you can always still order the hardcover edition of Dani Noir just as it is.